-This reporting period represents the Academy's tenth year of operation and it has set strategic objectives related to achievement, progress, engagement, destinations and its provision.
+This reporting period represents the Academy's eleventh year of operation and it has set strategic objectives related to achievement, progress, engagement, destinations and its provision.
 These objectives are monitored closely by the Board of Trustees.
 The Academy is a selective grammar school.
-1,227 Year 6 students applied for 180 places in Year 7 for September 2023.
-Total main school students in the year ended 31 August 2021 numbered 1,252 and the Academy had full cohorts in all year groups.
-In August 2022 the sixth form held 349.
+1,082 Year 6 students applied for 180 places in Year 7 for September 2024.
+Total main school students in the year ended 31 August 2023 numbered 1,246 and the Academy had full cohorts in year groups 7 - 11.
+In August 2023 the sixth form held 345.

-Examination results for 2022 were significantly above National Average.
-At 'A' Level there was a 100% pass rate and over 88.2% were A-B. At GCSE 81.4% of all grades were 9-7.
-155 out of 180 have returned to study in the sixth form.
+Examination results for 2023 were significantly above the National Average.
+At A Level there was a 99.6% pass rate and over 87% of all A level grades awarded were A-B. At GCSE 79% of all grades were 9-7.
+The Progress 8 score for 2023 was 0.97.
+151 out of 180 students have returned to study in the sixth form.

-To ensure that standards are continually raised the Academy operates a programme of observation of lessons, is visited by inspectors, undertakes a comparison of results from entry to Key Stage 3 to GCSE and from GCSE to 'A' Level to assess the added value.
+To ensure the high level of standards set by the Academy are continued and improved the school has a comprehensive quality assurance calendar in place.
+This includes regular learning visits, work scrutiny, and student voice.
+The Academy uses both current and prior assessment data to compare results from Key Stage 2 to GCSE and from GCSE to 'A' Level to assess progress to National standards.
 The Academy also has a comprehensive and robust staff performance management process.
-An OFSTED report in November 2012 judged the Academy to be Outstanding in all areas.
+An OFSTED report in November 2022 judged the Academy to be Good in four of the 5 areas and Outstanding in the fifth area.